duinomaker/HexoBlog/source/SICP/notes/2/index.md

 ---

-***Selectors*** and ***constructors*** is a set of procedures used as the interface between the construction of data and the use of data, through which programs are as if operating on “abstract data”.
+***Selectors*** and ***constructors*** are sets of procedures used as the interface between the construction of data and the use of data, through which programs are as if operating on “abstract data”.

-A ***pair*** is a compound structure that enables us to implement the concrete level of our data abstraction.
-The behavior of a pair could be specified as
+A ***pair*** is a compound structure, whose behavior could be specified as

     (car (cons a b)) -> a
     (cdr (cons a b)) -> b

 <!-- Procedural representations of data will play a central role in our programming repertoire.
 This style of programming is often called ***message passing***, and in Chapter 3 it will be used as a basic tool to address the issues of modeling and simulation. -->

 ***Abstraction barriers*** isolate different “levels” of the system.
-It requires us to identify for each of type of data object a set of operations in terms of which all manipulations of data objects of that type will be expressed, and then to use only those operations in manipulating the data.
+Identify for each of type of data object a set of operations, and use only those operations in manipulating data objects.

 ## 2.2 Hierarchical Data and the Closure Property